Renyu-Liu/riichi-mahjong-calculator/README.md

 * Some rare yaku with complicated rules are not correctly detected.
 We are working on it.

-* We found that this app has problem running on Windows system due to configuration issues.
+* We found that this app has problem running on Windows and Linux due to configuration issues.
 We are working on it.

 ## References